dotpwsh/dotpwsh.com/content/posts/migrating-from-azuread-and-msonline-to-microsoft-graph-powershell.md

 [^1]: [Microsoft Entra change announcements – September 2022 train](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/microsoft-entra-change-announcements-september-2022-train/ba-p/2967454)

 Recently, I've been migrating one of my company's Powershell modules from using AzureAD and MSOnline to Microsoft Graph.
+This includes finding a replacement in Microsoft Graph for about 25 different cmdlets from these two modules.
 During this process I've gathered some useful tips for the journey that I want to share.

+> NOTE
+>
-**NOTE: This article was written with Powershell 7.3+ in mind and using the v1.25.0.0 of Microsoft Graph Powershell module.**
+> This article was written with Powershell 7.3+ in mind and using the v1.25.0.0 of Microsoft Graph Powershell module.

----

 ## Tip 1: Find Azure AD and MSOnline cmdlets in Microsoft Graph PowerShell

 Microsoft has created a handy list of AzureAD and MSOnline cmdlets mapped to Microsoft Graph Powershell cmdlets.
 Most of the time you will find a match, but not always.
 One thing to note is that you will have more luck finding what you are looking for using the beta version for now.

 E.g

 ```powershell
 PS> Select-MgProfile -Name beta